Necrozmalabs/orl_docs/src/content/docs/guides/getting-started.md

 description: A comprehensive guide to using Necrozma Open Research Laboratory for experiments and workflows.
 ---

-Welcome to the **Open Research Laboratory**, an advanced open-source simulation platform where researchers, students, and enthusiasts can conduct experiments using highly accurate virtual lab components.
+Welcome to the **Open Research Laboratory**, an advanced research platform where researchers, students, and enthusiasts can conduct experiments using highly accurate virtual lab components.

-This guide will walk you through everything you need to know to get started, from understanding the platform’s core features to creating experiments and workflows, managing your credits, and following best practices.
+This guide will walk you through everything you need to know to get started, from understanding the platform’s core features to creating experiments, managing your credits, and following best practices.

-### Key Features:

-* Realistic component simulations
-* Drag-and-drop workflow builder
-* Lab-specific environments (Physics Lab, Quantum Lab, etc.)
-* Workflow chaining for advanced experiments
-* Free credits for new users to explore

-## Experiments: The Core of Research

-Experiments are the building blocks of research on Open Research Laboratory.
-Each experiment is a self-contained setup where you can test your theories, validate models, or learn through simulation.

-### What is an Experiment?
+## Quick Start (3 Simple Steps)

+1. **Sign up / Log in** – Create your account and receive 50 free credits.
+2. **Create Your First Experiment** – Choose a lab, enter you research details, create components using View AI.
+3. **Run & Observe** – Run your first experiment and analyze the result.
+You can customize which output values are tracked and visualized by configuring the Research Details.

+- Note: If you are affiliated with a partner institution, you may be eligible for additional credits.
+Learn more about institutional benefits [here](/guides/how-to-redeem-partner-perks/).

+---
+##### Want to Dive deep? okay
+## Experiments

 An **experiment** in Open Research Laboratory is a virtual representation of a scientific test.
 You can include a single component (like a Multimeter) or multiple devices to conduct complex simulations.
 Think of it like setting up a real lab table — choose your tools and run your test.